 In particular, we ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order) and the child's contact arrangements with birth parents or those with parental responsibility.
 We also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
-The designated.
-Safeguarding lead will have details of the child's social worker and the name of the virtual school head in the authority that looks after the child.
+The designated Safeguarding lead and Designated Teacher will have details of the child's social worker and the name of the virtual school head in the authority that looks after the child.

-Section 38 -Statutory Children's Social Care Assessments and Services
+Statutory Children's Social Care Assessments and Services

 Concerns about a child's welfare should be referred to local authority children's social care.
-Where a child is suffering, or is likely to suffer from harm, schoolwill make a referral to children's social care and if appropriate the police is made immediately.
+Where a child is suffering, or is likely to suffer from harm, school/college will make a referral to children's social care and if appropriate the police is informed immediately.
 Referrals will follow the local referral process.
-Children's social care assessments should consider where children are being harmed in contexts outside the home, St John's C.E Primary School provide as much information as possible as part of the referral process.
+Children's social care assessments should consider where children are being harmed in contexts outside the home, St John's C of E Middle School will provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and enable a contextual approach to address such harm.
 Additional information is available here: Contextualised Safeguarding